submukherjee/EMBO_framework/README.md

 - Optimize flowrates using the tariff in `tariff_files/`
 - Save all results in `results/` folder

- User manual (comming soon) can be found in the [EMBO Documentation](https://embo.readthedocs.io/en/latest/) pages.
+ User manual can be found in the [EMBO Documentation](https://embo-framework.readthedocs.io/en/latest/) pages.

  ## **Authors**
  - Subrata Mukherjee